catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 - [x] remove author if custom
 - [x] bring in no of duplicates in title
 - [x] if multitrack dont bring in the duplicate
+- [x] fix duplicate song for all the connected files at DB level.
+Copied OLD file as well.
+- [x] Update Selectd stats after Save
+- [?]
+Bass Picked changes when moving up and down in MainDB
+- [x] Custom song creators only saved if Advanced option set
+- [x] Fix for unnecessary preview creation for songs wo Albumart
+- [x] Fix no album art detection

 - diff between master and branch
 DLCManager folder